intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 discretion.

-It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision making, for instance regarding advancement of proposals to the RSAB.
+It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision-making, for instance regarding advancement of proposals to the RSAB.

 NOTE: This section is intended to address